Civil Litigation and

 The depth and breadth of the curriculum and experiential-learning opportunities in Civil Litigation and Dispute Resolution (CLDR) make it one of the nation’s leading programs.
 Students who choose this concentration may one day join alumni who rank among the most successful judges, litigators, and mediators in the country.

-One of UC Hastings Law’s most valuable assets is its San Francisco location, near courts and seats of government.
+One of UC Law SF’s most valuable assets is its San Francisco location, near courts and seats of government.
 This is particularly true for the CLDR students, who are a mere five-minute walk to places like the Ninth Circuit and the California Supreme Court.
 Because of our strong ties to successful alumni on the bench, you have the chance to learn trial advocacy from top practicing and retired judges.
 Beyond the judiciary, the CLDR Concentration offers you access to the very thought leaders who are writing textbooks and the leading treatises for this field.

 One of the program’s strengths is student involvement in experiential-learning opportunities.
 Along with core courses, students participate in clinics and judicial externships and gain exposure to alternative dispute resolution (ADR).
-Every year, over 500 students take one or more dispute-resolution courses at UC Hastings Law’s Center for Negotiation and Dispute Resolution—which has been regularly recognized by U.S. News & World Report as one of the top-ranked ADR programs in the country.
+Every year, one-third of Hastings students take one or more dispute-resolution courses at UC Law SF’s Center for Negotiation and Dispute Resolution—which has been regularly recognized by U.S. News & World Report as one of the top-ranked ADR programs in the country.

 CLDR students benefit from a winning blend of location, educational and experiential opportunities, and leading scholarship.
 It is a place to build and hone the general-litigation and dispute-resolution skills that will give your future practice an edge.